Azure-Samples/live-video-analytics-iot-edge-csharp/README.md

 :bangbang: | No new features are being added here.
-For the latest verison of the service, see [Azure Video Analyzer](https://github.com/Azure/video-analyzer) and the [Csharp sample](https://github.com/Azure-Samples/video-analyzer-iot-edge-csharp)
+For the latest version of the service, see [Azure Video Analyzer](https://github.com/Azure/video-analyzer) and the [Csharp sample](https://github.com/Azure-Samples/video-analyzer-iot-edge-csharp)
 :---: | :---

 ---